AndoryuRenoa/MochiJumpLevelEditor/README.md

 New js required for iphone touch control, seems all input counts as x,y position 0.

+Look into correcting the offset caused by the header, margins, and position of user's window when creating objects (only visible when retrieving objects)

 Decide whether or not MochiJump app will use this app as a controller for importing levels or if it will talk to MySQL server directly

 Note to Future Me: